Welcome to the seventh lesson of the Smartlook School. In this lesson, you’ll find out how to create funnels and use them to optimize your website.

 How do I set up funnels?

 Once you’ve set up your events, you can create funnels with combinations of any kind of event.
-For example, you can create a funnel that tracks page views (URL events) and click events on different buttons throughout your shopping cart process.
+Some examples of funnel steps include:

-That’s it!
-Because events data is tracked from the minute the Smartlook code is on your website, all data is collected retroactively.
-Which means your funnel will be visible immediately!
+And that’s it.
+Events data is tracked from the minute the Smartlook code is on your website, therefore all the funnel data is collected retroactively.
+This means your funnel will be visible immediately!

 What can I see in my funnels?

 Now you’ve got a beautiful new funnel.
 You can see a graph with the number of users that have made it through each step of the conversion funnel.
-You can also see the dropout rate between the steps (1, 2, 3).
-Your conversion rate is shown at the top of the graph (4).
+You can adjust the date range (1) and the conversion rate of the funnel (2).
+The drop-off rate between the steps are listed at the bottom of the funnel with the orange representing the Highest drop-off.
+Your conversion rate is shown at the top of the graph.

-And I can watch recordings of visitors who dropped out, too?
+Can I watch recordings of visitors who dropped out, too?

 Yep!
-Just click the “Play Recording” button to see a playlist of filtered recordings from the visitors that dropped out between the steps of your funnel.
+Just click the “Play” button to see a playlist of filtered recordings from the visitors that dropped out between the steps of your funnel.
 You can see exactly what happened with, for example, those that abandoned their shopping cart right before checking out.

 Any other features?